Plants and trees and flowers Page 1 of 2

 But in some sense the tree would have to have known before it itself existed that there was now available at some point millions of years ago , air with carbon in it that it could use to become a physical wooden tree.
 That in simplicity , we could say , is two phenomenas.
 That is , the air with carbon in it and a tree.
 Would evolution have a role in either.

 What’s quite remarkable though , is that the seed that started it all is gone.
 What does that mean.
 Don’t know.
-But given the right conditions this young tree will continue to grow without the seed that started it all.
+But the seed is gone and the tree still grows.
+Given the right conditions , this young tree will continue to grow without the seed that started it all.

 There is a sort of dichotomy of thought that we can have about say just the spacing of the stems that grow into thick branches that spread out on the tree.
-Firstly , the tree somehow does that and natural selection is supposed to allow the most successful trees to make more trees.
-Second would be that the tree does that and doesn’t rely on natural selection at all.
+Firstly would be that the tree somehow has natural selection on it’s side to get that spacing right.
+Second thought would be that the tree does that stem spacing and doesn’t rely on natural selection at all.

 Just on the whole tree , you’d firstly have to have the unphysical phenomena of a tree.
 Why then would the physical tree that comes about need evolution when the tree has come about because of the unphysical phenomena of itself.
 Take just the leaves.
 The leaves that are on the tree take the carbon from the air.
 It’s hard to think that the leaves were brought about by evolution.
 It would follow that evolution doesn’t make leaves and that evolution also doesn’t make the tree trunk and evolution also doesn’t make the roots either.
 Our evolution theory is about natural selection acting on random mutations in the physical tree , but somehow that conjecture leaves in our thoughts that the tree came from something less evolved than it is today.

 Surprisingly , tree roots don’t go deep into the earth, like i myself first had imagined.
 They seem to have some that go say six feet under the main trunk but most of them spread out sideways after say one to six feet and they they can extend wider than the width of the whole tree in all directions.
-They seem to know that it is futile to go too deep as they will eventually meet rocks or more dence soil.
+They seem to know that it is futile to go too deep as they will eventually meet rocks or more dense soil.
+Of course though , the roots that go deepest would just meet the rocks and spread out , but the higher roots do spread out before they meet any real resistance.

 Next page